 - Account Page - Displays information about the current user's account and membership plan.
 See [subscription_details].

 - Edit Profile Page - Contains a form allowing users to edit profile information, including their display name, email address, and password.
 See [rcp_profile_editor].

 - Update Billing Card Page - Some payment gateways allow subscribers to update their billing card details if auto renew is enabled.
 This form allows them to do that.
 See [rcp_update_card].

 There's a dropdown for configuring your auto renewal preferences.
 This is explained in detail here.
 If you select "Let customer choose whether to auto renew" then a new option will appear allowing you to specify the default state (auto renew checked on, or auto renew checked off).

-These messages are shown when a user tries to view a post/page that they do not have access to (if their account has expired or if they don't have the required subscription/access level).
-There are two different fields:
+This message is shown when a user tries to view a post/page that they do not have access to (if their account has expired or if they don't have the required membership/access level).